 Student Capstone Projects

-Students in the Master of Arts in Community Development Policy and Practice take a course sequence in Project Design, Implementation, Management, and Evaluation — and put theory into practice through a major applied project.
+Students in the Master in Community Development Policy and Practice take a course sequence in Project Design, Implementation, Management, and Evaluation — and put theory into practice through a major applied project.

 Projects have been carried out at different locations within North America and across the globe.
 To read about student projects completed in each region of the world, click on the region’s name below.

 Promoting Needed Reforms in the Nigerian Oil and Gas Sector - Safiya Mohammed Adamu